yfxu/yfxu.github.io/content/posts/about-me.md

 ![cute thing I drew](https://imgur.com/ejmxmvk.png#feiri)

 I'm a second-year computer engineering student at the University of Waterloo.
-At the moment, I'm trying to experience as wide a variety of software-related experiences as I can.
-I'm learning more about the world of technology every week, and I want to learn as much as I can.

-I love playing rhythm games, arts and graphic design, and learning about anything that seems cool.
+I impulsively set up this website one day after being inspired to maintain my own blog.

+idk what else to put here so here's a list of things I like and don't like:

+awesome things:
+* osu! --- tech maps in particular :^)
+* sushi
+* things that are 𝓪𝓮𝓼𝓽𝓱𝓮𝓽𝓲𝓬
+* learning new things (haha wow very cliche and suck-uppy)

+not awesome things:
+* uh